Directed by: Dario Argento

 Dream logic prevails in Tenebrae.
 There’s a set of weird-ass dream sequences that the killer (played, as always, by Argento until the killer is finally revealed) is apparently having.
 Most of them deal with a group of shirtless boys attacking or being attacked by a stripping hooker in white.
 It’s all sort of like a circa 1970s pants ad, complete with the girl looking longingly at the guy’s crotch.

-The centerpiece kill, though, is of the two lesbians, one of whom proves that it is perfectly legal to show some aureola in public.
+The centerpiece kill, though, is of the two lesbians.
 Just before the kills, Goblin’s score gets particularly loud.
 The camera leaves the living room where one girl is, goes out the window, up the wall, over the roof, seemingly all around six other houses, then finally into the bedroom of the other girl.
-It’s a two and a half minute tracking shot that does nothing for the plot, but makes the kill all that much more suspenseful.
+It’s a two and a half minute tracking shot that does nothing for the plot but makes the kill all that much more suspenseful.
 It’s amazing, disorienting and so perfect that the American distributor wanted it cut.
 Argento, of course, refused.
 Good for him.

 The other striking thing about the movie, besides the blood flowing like wine, is the constant random acts of aggression throughout the film.
 Not always from the main characters, but from the extras.
 Arguments, fights, tiffs…all kinds of stuff happening in the background everywhere.